Definition

 lb -C manpage

-This documentation example enables man nip
+This documentation example enables man nip after the extraction:

 %%!doc nip